stephenchappo/blog/content/posts/my-first-post.md

 ---
 title: "My First Post"
 date: 2020-04-26T09:17:24-07:00
-draft: true
+draft: false
 ---

 Lets try some words here.
+Some more.